jsears4585/geo-build-2/readme.md

 ## Geography Game

 ### Current Focus
-- (3 or so) pre-made games for all countries of a certain region or continent
-- Render country count on game selection screen
+- Let the user know that they submitted an answer on their controller Interface
+- Fade in images on final screen, or downsize them
 - Make Create a Game country selection more responsive with full display media queries
-- Let the user know that they submitted an answer on their controller Interface
 - Clean up color scheme, font selections, etc.
+- Make more games?

+#### To Do
 - Refactor everything

-#### To Do
 - Allow different difficulty levels
 - Capitals?
 - Create different rooms from users to play different games in parallel